 What are rodents?

 Rodents are a major pest problem in Florida.
 The many people, buildings, and outdoor spaces provide many places to forage for food, allowing these furry pests to thrive.
 Rodents love people because they like to take advantage of the food and shelter we provide them with.
-Numerous species of rodents live throughout Florida, but one of the most common and problematic species is the agile and athletic roof rat.
+Numerous species of rodents live throughout our Central Florida service area, but one of the most common and problematic species is the agile and athletic roof rat.
 Roof rats have a thin body covered in smooth dark brown or black fur with gray hairs scattered throughout.
 They have large ears and a scaly tail that is longer than their body and head combined.
 The combined length of their body and tail is usually about 12 to 16 inches long.

 Are rodents dangerous?

 Rodents are dangerous pests that can cause big problems and create health risks for people, including causing damage to our properties.
 Diseases that rodents can spread include hantavirus, leptospirosis, salmonellosis, and rat-bite fever.
 As rodents move around a home, they will contaminate food and surfaces with bacteria and pathogens that they carry on their bodies and in their saliva and excrement.
 The presence of rodents may trigger allergies or asthma attacks, introduce fleas, ticks, and other parasites into your house, and create entry points that allow other pests to enter your home.